 Close to: Hawks Nest & Tea Gardens

-The coastal rainforest environment (a rarity on the East Coast) is chockas with native birdlife and massive ferns.
+This coastal rainforest environment (a rarity on the NSW East Coast) is chockers with native birdlife and massive ferns.
 Look out for the Cabbage Tree Palm (Livistona australis) which can reach 30m in height, making it one of Australia’s tallest natives.

-Start the hike from Mungo Brush Campground with the Mungo Rainforest walk before continuing along the Mungo Walking Track all the way to Hawks Nest.
-Dark Point Aboriginal place is a sacred area for the Worimi people that’s well worth a visit on your way south.
+Start this rainforest hike from Mungo Brush Campground with the Mungo Rainforest Walk before continuing along the Mungo Walking Track all the way to Hawks Nest.
+Dark Point Aboriginal Place is a sacred area for the Worimi people that’s well worth a visit on your way south.